The ENGIE Community Initiative chevron_right

 If there are cheaper tariffs available you will be notified within the “Could you pay less” section on your bill.

-Please provide meter readings to us quarterly on or around your start date with us.
+Please provide meter reads to us once a quarter.
+We will notify you when these are needed.
 This allows us to make sure you always have the most up to date bills and if paying by Direct Debit your monthly payments are in line with your usage.

 This tariff is not available for prepayment or nonstandard meter types.